-Genome sequencing of Burkitt Lymphoma reveals unique mutationNovember 12th, 2012 in Genetics /
+Genome sequencing of Burkitt Lymphoma reveals unique mutationNovember 12, 2012 in Medicine & Health / Genetics

 In the first broad genetic landscape mapped of a Burkitt lymphoma tumor, scientists at Duke Medicine and their collaborators identified 70 mutations, including several that had not previously been associated with cancer and a new one that was unique to the disease.